Bernedoodle Dog Breed

 Three Bernedoodle coat types exist, and will depend on the genes inherited from the parents.
 A Straight-Coat Bernedoodle has either straight or slightly wavy hair; a Wavy coat is the most common type, and is "in between" the parents' coat types; and a Curly coat is more Poodle-like.
 All three coat variants are usually medium in length.

-Bernedoodle Coloring
+Bernedoodle Colors

 Bernedoodle Variations